Here are some places to find key information about high-quality literacy research.

 - LD Online, and in particular this article.

-- Developmental Disorders of Language and Literacy Network – this is an invitation-only network for professionals interested in language and literacy difficulties, and eliminating the gap between what reading/spelling researchers know and what happens in classrooms.
+- Developmental Disorders of Language and Literacy Network – online network of professionals who want to close the gap between research and practice in literacy teaching.

-- SpellTalk listserve: this is a professional discussion group about spelling based in the US, and a good source of information about current research.
+- SpellTalk listserve: US-based professional discussion group about spelling, and a good source of information about current research.

 How literate are Australians?
 Recent large-scale international studies suggest that far too many Australians are struggling with reading and spelling.